chimay/wheel/README.md

 Just press `<M-w><space>` to launch the location navigator, select the locations you want and press `t`

+## Display matching files in splits

+- press `<M-w>W` to launch the tabs & windows organizer
+- copy the line with the tab you want to duplicate
+  + with closed fold, to take the files in it
+- paste it where you want
+- open the fold of the new tab
+- modify the filename in it to match the file you want to edit
+  + you can even use `<C-x><C-f>` to use vim file completion
+- apply your changes with |:write|

 ## Add a tab with a similar file